Frequently Asked Questions

 A winery with only one wholesaler (VWDC in this case) could grant that wholesaler the entire state.
 However, because the Wine Franchise Act makes it more difficult to pull back sales territory from a wholesaler than to grant it, in practice, most wineries have opted to designate only one or two remote localities with few ABC licensees per wholesaler.
 In this situation, the wholesaler is permitted to serve the designated territory as its exclusive area of responsibility.

 Yes.
 Once a Virginia ABC retail licensee holder registers with VWDC, wineries may begin selling to them.
-All licensees must register through the VWDC site with a valid email address.
+All licensees must register through the VWDC site with a valid ABC license, contact information, and email address.

-A total of 3,000 cases may be shipped per calendar year.
+A total of 3,000 cases may be distributed per calendar year.
 Once this amount is reached, wineries will no longer be able to place orders until the new calendar year begins.

 According to the ABC, the only age restrictions on those who can handle alcohol are limits on who may serve alcohol at retail establishments.
 Therefore, there are no limits in ABC law for those younger than 21 acting as an agent of the VWDC and delivering wine.